Piecewise flat Ricci flow of compact without boundary three-manifolds

 The triangulations are evolved according to the non-normalized piecewise flat Ricci flow equations (\ref{eq:PFRF}), using the Euler method with $80$ steps of size $0.05$.
 In order to help visualize the flow, the lengths of the edges along both the minimum and maximum $\phi$ and $\psi$ integral curves are summed for each time step.
 Although the $\theta$ integral curves all have equivalent lengths to begin with, the Ricci curvatures are not invariant along the $\phi$-coordinate, so different length curves emerge with the flow.
 The total lengths of the minimum and maximum integral curves in time, for all three resolutions, are graphed together in figure \ref{fig:Torust} for each coordinate and each triangulation type.

 The graphs show the integral curve lengths converging asymptotically toward the same value for each coordinate, indicating that the manifold is flowing toward a three-torus with consistent dimensions.
 The values at $t=4$ are also given in table \ref{tab:TorusEnds}, providing bounds for the final three-torus dimensions for each triangulation.
 Both the curves and table values can also be seen to converge to the same shape and values for both triangulation types as the resolution is increased, sometimes from different directions.
-This suggests that the higher resolution values are closer to the smooth values, with both triangulation types agreeing to certain levels of precision.

-To show that the manifold is actually flowing to a flat three-torus, the average of the absolute values of both the Ricci curvature and deficit angles, weighted by the edge-lengths, are also computed for each time step.
+This suggests that the higher resolution values are closer to the smooth values, with both triangulation types agreeing to appropriate levels of precision.
+To show that the manifold is actually flowing to a \emph{flat} three-torus, the average of the absolute values of the Ricci curvature and deficit angles are also computed for each time step.
 The results are graphed in figure \ref{fig:TorusAveRc}, showing that both flow asymptotically to zero.